 FORA 6 Bluetooth Blood Ketone Meter

-This little beauty does the same thing as other blood keto meters and seems to be similarly built.
+This little beauty does the same thing as other blood keto meters and is similarly built.

 Bluetooth Blood Ketone Meter Test Kit

 The Fora 6 Connect Blood Ketone Meter comes with Bluetooth connectivity just like the Keto Mojo.

 A handy function to keep track of your ketone levels and blood glucose on your mobile and tablet devices.